VidPrevtyn® Beta COVID-19 Vaccine

 France's Haute Autorite de Sante issued authorization for VidPrevtyn® Beta on December 8, 2022.
 The U.K.'s Medicines and Healthcare products Regulatory Agency (Wales) approved VidPrevtyn® on December 21, 2022.

 VidPrevtyn® Beta Indication

-Sanofi - GSK Vidprevtyn vaccine candidate is indicated to prevent SARS-CoV-2 coronavirus infection, leading to COVID-19 in humans.
-Pediatric, oncology, and pregnancy vaccine efficacy verification are pending.
+Sanofi - GSK Vidprevtyn vaccine is indicated to prevent SARS-CoV-2 betacoronavirus infection, leading to COVID-19 in humans.

 VidPrevtyn® Beta Variants of Concern

 To broaden protection against circulating and emerging SARS-CoV-2 variants, several variant-containing vaccines have been authorized for use as booster vaccines, including the monovalent Sanofi-GSK Vidprevtyn Beta (a Beta variant containing protein-based vaccine), wrote The Lancet Regional Health Europe on March 31, 2023.
 The monovalent Beta protein-based vaccine with AS03 adjuvant (Vidprevtyn Beta), as a heterologous booster, also induced consistently higher neutralizing antibody response against Omicron BA.1 than BNT162b2, with a GMT ratio of 2.53 (95% CI [1.80, 3.57]) at day 28.
 Beta variant containing booster vaccines could induce high cross-reactive immune responses against Omicron BA.1, which probably resulted from K417N, E484K, and N501Y substitutions in the Beta variant spike.